datalad-handbook/book/docs/basics/101-102-populate.rst

 .. runrecord:: _examples/DL-101-102-102
    :language: console
    :workdir: dl-101/DataLad-101
-   :cast: cast_dataset_basics
+   :cast: dataset_basics
-   :caption: look at hierarchy in dataset
+   :caption: This is how the directory structure looks like now

    $ tree